stephasaurusRex/learn-github-api-pages/README.md

 ## Note
 Much of the following text comes from the original Yeoman readme.
 It is one of the reasons I like using a generator, as it makes things pretty/simple/happy.
 I had never used this generator before, so there was a tiny learning curve there, but it was an enjoyable challenge.

+It is edited for my project specfics.

 ## Requirements